 If eyes are the window to the soul, I’m sure that some days my soul must look like a run-down, filthy black hole.
 NOTHING gives away a lack of sleep or a big night out like your eyeballs, and when the whites are red (or even yellow) and hazy, no amount of bright lippy is gonna save you.

 When I was having my make up done on the morning of my wedding, my make up artist pulled out what looked like a teeny tiny bottle of Windex.
 “Blue eye drops” she told me, “They’ll neutralise the redness and make your whites SUPER white.”
 And whattaya know, she was right.
-My eyes instantly looked like I’d slept for a hundred years and seriously, it made all the difference to my make up.
+I have astigmatism and I use clariti 1 day toric lenses so, I was hoping the eye drops wont damage my lenses.
+Fortunately, my lens did not get damaged and my eyes instantly looked like I’d slept for a hundred years and seriously, it made all the difference to my make up.
 My eyes looked bigger, brighter and clearer which in turn made everything else look better.

 So if you’re a sleep-deprived, over-worked lass – or one who has just indulged in a few too many champers – here’s your foolproof guide to eyes that will make your soul shine brighter than Marcellus Wallace’s suitcase, even when you feel more like Cujo.
 That’s TWO killer, must-see movie references in one sentence.